When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Premier League on Amazon Prime

 Following the Premier League can feel like a constant struggle, and we’re not talking about the end result.
 Once, all games could be viewed on, dare we say it, a single subscription.
-Now, a number of services vie for the 12-24 month contracts of the average football fan.
+Now, a number of services vie for the 12-24 month contracts of the average football fan and things will change again in 2025.

 Which fixtures will be shown on Prime?

-Premier League games are available for Prime members in the UK, the Channel Islands and the Isle of Man.
-Nine of those games took place in October.
-Another 11 will air from today, Boxing Day 2022.
+These Premier League games are available for Prime members in the UK, the Channel Islands and the Isle of Man.
+US rights are held by NBC Sports.

 How can I watch?